 Ayrshire is a region in southwest Scotland often known as Burns Country given that it is the birthplace of Robert Burns and it has the most Burns related sites of any region in Scotland.
 The fertile region is an important area of agriculture for Scotland with lots of rural land and small villages.

 The area is probably best known for its association with Robert Burns, but it is also known for horse racing, golfing, its historical attractions, and for being the area where Johnnie Walker whisky originated.
-Along the coast are beaches, world-class golf courses, and coastal walking paths.
+Along the coast are beaches, world-class golf courses, castles, and coastal walking paths.
 Trips over to the nearby Isle of Arran are also popular.

 Robert Burns Connection